akestoridis/wireshark-zigbee-profile/README.md

 <img src="screenshot-narrow.png">

-Both screenshots show the same packets from the `sth3-duos.pcap` file of the [CRAWDAD dataset cmu/zigbee‑smarthome](https://doi.org/10.15783/c7-nvc6-4q28).
+Both screenshots show the same packets from the `sth3-duos.pcap` file of the [CRAWDAD dataset cmu/zigbee-smarthome](https://doi.org/10.15783/c7-nvc6-4q28).

-## Publication
+## Publications

-This Wireshark configuration profile was used in the following publication:
+This Wireshark configuration profile was used in the following publications:

+* D.-G. Akestoridis and P. Tague, “HiveGuard: A network security monitoring architecture for Zigbee networks,” to appear in Proc.
+IEEE CNS’21.
-* D.-G. Akestoridis, M. Harishankar, M. Weber, and P. Tague, "Zigator: Analyzing the security of Zigbee-enabled smart homes," in _Proceedings of the 13th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec)_, 2020, pp. 77--88.
-DOI: [10.1145/3395351.3399363](https://doi.org/10.1145/3395351.3399363).
+* D.-G. Akestoridis, M. Harishankar, M. Weber, and P. Tague, “Zigator: Analyzing the security of Zigbee-enabled smart homes,” in *Proc.
+ACM WiSec’20*, 2020, pp. 77–88, doi: [10.1145/3395351.3399363](https://doi.org/10.1145/3395351.3399363).

 ## License